 29) Cross faculty and OU interactions are encouraged

-Well one of the huge disadvantages of campuses being spread across the island is that there isn’t much interactions between faculties.
-As such the SLD always tries to get its CCAs and student bodies to organise activities that involve the different OU degrees and SIT degree students.
+Well, one of the huge disadvantages of campuses being spread across the island is that there isn’t much interaction between faculties.
+As such, the SLD always tries to get its CCAs and student bodies to organise activities that involve the different OU degrees and SIT degree students.